Sharmaji513/Coursify/README.md

-# Coursify - couse selling app
+# Coursify - course selling app

  - Initialize a new Node.js project
  - Add Express, jsonwebtoken, mongoose to it as a dependency
+ - Added Skelton Routes